pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 825 DSA | Spring | Book

+Weel, after being undecided for a few days about what will be my next step, I decided to start reading a book about Spring Boot I like make deep dive in Spring, I will continue learning DSA and solving exercises in Leetcode, while I learn more about Java/Spring and take my job search.

 #### Day 824 DSA | Linked List

 I was can solve one problem that I had been worked for four days. this sensation that I feel is called happiness, oh it's beautiful, well I need more practice let's do it better tomorrow.